Topological flocking models in spatially heterogeneous environments: Results

-{\it Model.--} We consider active particles moving at constant speed $v_0$ in a two-dimensional, complex landscape with periodic boundary conditions.
-The complex landscape is modeled by a random distribution of spatial heterogeneities that we call ``obstacles".
-Each active particle interacts with its topological neighbors (TN), which define the particle's local environment.
+We consider active particles moving at constant speed $v_0$ in a two-dimensional, heterogeneous environment with periodic boundary conditions.
+The heterogeneous environment is modeled by a random distribution of "obstacles" which we also will refer to as quenched disorder or spatial heterogeneities.
+Each active particle interacts with its topological neighborhood (TN), which define the particle's local environment.
 We use two definitions of TN: i) the first $k$-nearest neighbor ($k$NN) objects, and ii) all objects in the first shell by performing a Voronoi tessellation.
 Note that neighboring objects include other active particles, as well as obstacles.
 The behavior of particles is different for TN objects corresponding to active particles and obstacles: particles align their velocity to that of neighboring active particles and move away from obstacles.
 The equations of motion of $i$-th particle are given by: